From CrossFit to HYROX: A Belltown Athlete's Story

 What changed

-By the end of week 4, Aman could hold 5:30/km for 5 km without his HR spiking.
-His aerobic base had built enough that he could repeat hard efforts without his recovery falling apart.
-The CrossFit work felt easier because his cardio system had more headroom.
+By the end of week 4, Aman could hold his target 5 km pace without his HR spiking and crashing.
+His aerobic base had built enough that he could repeat hard efforts without his recovery falling apart the next day.
+The CrossFit work actually felt easier, because his cardio system finally had headroom under it.

 His main complaint at the end of phase 1: he missed the heavy CrossFit days.
-The trade-off is real.
-To get HYROX-ready you have to give some volume back.
-Aman accepted it because he understood the timeline.
+That trade-off is real.
+To get HYROX-ready you have to give some gym volume back for a while.
+Aman accepted it because he understood the timeline and trusted where it was going.

 Phase 2 (weeks 5-8): HYROX-specific work